Ava Gardner: Early life

-Gardner was born on December 24, 1922, in Grabtown, North Carolina, the youngest of seven children.
-When Gardner was born, by community standards, they were “better than well-to-do” with her father having the deed to their tobacco and cotton farm, and owning a sawmill and a country store.
+Ava Lavinia Gardner was born on December 24, 1922, in Grabtown, North Carolina, the youngest of seven children.
+When Gardner was born, by community standards, they were "better than well-to-do" with her father having the deed to their tobacco and cotton farm, and owning a sawmill and a country store.
 She was of English and Scots Irish ancestry.

-She was raised in the Baptist faith of her mother.
-While the children were still young, during the Depression the family lost their property.
-Gardner's mother received an offer to work as a cook and housekeeper at a dormitory for teachers at the nearby Brogden School that included board for the family, and Gardner's father sharecropped tobacco and supplemented the dwindling work with odd jobs at sawmills.
+She was raised in her mother's Baptist faith.
+During the Depression, while Gardner was still young, the family lost their property.
+Gardner's mother received an offer to work as a cook and housekeeper at a dormitory for teachers at the nearby Brogden School that included board for the family.
+Gardner's father sharecropped tobacco and supplemented the dwindling work with odd jobs at sawmills.
 In 1931, the teachers' school closed, forcing the family to finally give up on their property dreams and move to Newport News, Virginia, where Gardner's mother found work managing a boarding house for the city's many shipworkers.

-While in Newport News, Gardner's father became ill and died from bronchitis in 1938, when Gardner was 15 years old.
-After her father's death, the family moved to Rock Ridge near Wilson, North Carolina, where Gardner's mother ran another boarding house for teachers.
-Gardner attended high school in Rock Ridge and she graduated from there in 1939.
-The family was not well off and, to the ridicule of her classmates, she had to wear hand-me-down clothes to school.
+While in Newport News, Gardner's father became ill and died from bronchitis in 1938.
+Gardner was 15 years old.
+After her father's death, the family moved to Rock Ridge near Wilson, North Carolina.
+Gardner's mother ran another boarding house for teachers and Gardner attended high school in Rock Ridge.
+She graduated in 1939.
+The family was not well off and she had to wear hand-me-down clothes to school, to the derision of her classmates.
 She then attended secretarial classes at Atlantic Christian College in Wilson for about a year.
+Both Gardner and a close friend of hers, Alberta Cooney, recalled that she had a preference for being barefoot.